-Washington has a homeowner rate of 63.8% as of 2019 and an average cost of homeowners insurance of $975 for dwelling coverage of $250,000.
-When you consider that roughly 1 in 20 homes will file a homeowners insurance claim each year, you can expect a lot of claims.
-Considering these numbers, it’s easy to see why Washington homeowners insurance is so important.
+Washington has a homeowner rate of 64% as of 2020.
+The average cost of homeowners insurance is $863 per year or $72 per month for dwelling coverage of $250,000.
+When you consider that roughly one in 20 homes will file a homeowners insurance claim each year, you can expect a lot of claims.
+Considering these numbers, it is easy to see why Washington homeowners insurance is so important.

-When looking for the best Washington homeowners insurance, look for a company that provides coverage for local natural disasters like earthquakes, floods and landslides.
+When looking for the best homeowners insurance in Washington, consider looking for a company that provides coverage for local natural disasters like earthquakes, floods and landslides.
 Due to the Cascadia subduction zone, Washington state has the second-highest risk for earthquakes.

 Best home insurance in companies in Washington

-Our top picks for Washington homeowners insurance companies were selected based on a combination of third-party ranking systems including the J.D.
-Power & Associates customer satisfaction report for homeowners insurance and information about rates, discounts and coverage options.
+Our top picks for best Washington homeowners insurance companies were selected based on a combination of current premium comparisons, pulled from Quadrant Information Services, and third-party rankings from the 2020 J.D.
+Power Home Insurance Study.
+We also looked at each company’s discounts and coverage options to narrow down the best options.

 Allstate was chosen for its superior ratings from AM Best, along with its community investment projects and its extensive spread of insurance products.
-Allstate offers lots of insurance products, making it easy to bundle coverage.
-Some of the more unique options include identity theft protection, snowmobile, pet, retirement and savings and landlord insurance.
+Allstate offers lots of insurance products, making it easy to bundle coverage with your home policy.
+Some of the optional home insurance in Washington’s extreme winter weather and common causes of loss, such as water backup coverage.
+In addition, Allstate has local agents throughout the state for homeowners who prefer one-on-one service.

-Farmers made the cut due to its excellent rating with AM Best, and its extensive options for both coverage and discounts.
-You can get auto, home, renters, landlord, life, business, motorcycle and recreational insurance through Farmers.
+Farmers qualifies as one of the best home insurance companies in Washington due to its excellent rating with AM Best, and its extensive options for both coverage and discounts.
+To save the most on home insurance, consider bundling multiple products including auto, landlord, life, business, motorcycle and recreational insurance through Farmers.

-Despite the risks of earthquakes and adverse weather in Washington state, the average cost of homeowners insurance in Washington is $502 below the national average.
-This is tied in with a long-term trend of decreasing frequency of claims filed by homeowners in Washington state, as is shown within this report by the Insurance Research Council.
+Despite the risks of earthquakes and adverse weather in Washington state, the average cost of homeowners insurance in Washington is $449 below the national average.
+This may be tied in with a long-term trend of decreasing frequency of claims filed by homeowners in Washington state, as is shown within this report by the Insurance Research Council.

 Washington shares this low cost of homeowners insurance with most of the surrounding states.
-Idaho’s average annual premium for homeowners insurance is $936 while Oregon’s is $776.
-California is the exception at $1,101 because of a higher frequency of damaging weather and the associated increase in the number of claims filed by homeowners.
+Idaho’s average annual premium for homeowners insurance is $835, while Oregon’s is $712 annually.
+California is the exception at $1,014 annually because of a higher frequency of damaging weather and the associated increase in the number of claims filed by homeowners.

 When searching for the best home insurance in Washington, the type of coverage you choose is important to ensure your property is adequately protected.
 There are several policy types to choose from with various coverage add-ons to consider when building your homeowners insurance package.